N4D1A/UiO/assignment3/README.md

 # Instapy

-A python package to turn an image into a grey image or a sepia image
+A python package to turn an image into a gray image or a sepia image

 ## Description